gabriel-kwesie/Network-File-Shares-and-Permissions/README.md

 <h1>Network File Shares and Pemissions</h1>
-This tutorial provides an overview of implementing Group Policy and managing user accounts within a domain controller<br />
+This tutorial provides an overview of implementing Network File Shares and Permissions <br />

 <h2>Environments and Technologies Used</h2>